codex-storage/docs.codex.storage/docs/index.md

 ### `/api/codex/v1/info`

-Get useful node info such as its peer id, address and SPR.
+Get useful node info such as its peer id, address, and SPR.

 Example: